What is a cerebral arteriogram?

 of X-rays shows the arteries, and the second series shows capillary and vein blood

-Depending on the study being done, there may be one or more injections of contrast
+Depending on the study being done, you may have one or more injections of contrast

 When the test is done, the catheter will be removed and pressure will be applied over